Sign In to see current Signals.

 A medium-term downtrend had started on December 4, 2018 at 68.95 and reached 55.21 on December 26, 2018.
 PLD lost 13.74 points, or 19.93%, in 3 weeks.
 The price is now at the 52.04% retracement level.

 Weekly Technical Indicators: [See PLD weekly technical indicators chart]

 Weekly technical indicators are neutral.

-The weekly MACD line is above its signal line since August 3, 2018.
-This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term uptrend is getting weak.
+The weekly MACD line is below its signal line since December 7, 2018.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is near its high, but getting smaller.
+It indicates that the current medium-term downtrend is still strong, and momentum is beginning to wane.
 Use the following link to access a MACD help.